haplo-org/haplo-safe-view-templates/README.md

 It achieves this through parsing and understanding the structure of HTML, so it knows the context within which inserted values are output.
 The language is designed to look like HTML with C-style control flow, so it looks familiar to developers.

+The language is designed so that if a trusted template

+ * parses without errors,
+ * only uses the built in functions, and
+ * does not use `unsafeHTML()`,

+then all possible input views will write the HTML structure described by the template.

+That is, when using a template written by the application author, is it impossible for an attacker controlled view to inject arbitary HTML, such as unwelcome JavaScript.

 Licensed under the MPLv2, but with a temporary additional clause to request you don't use it in production until it's done.

 ## Introduction